 The 2017 Stakeholder survey reported on the results of the fourth annual Queensland Mental Health Commission survey.

-Originally developed to support the evaluation of the Commission (conducted between 2014 and 2016), the survey had been condensed in 2017 to a smaller set of core questions for ongoing monitoring.
+Originally developed to support the evaluation of the Commission (conducted between 2014 and 2016), the survey was condensed in 2017 to a smaller set of core questions for ongoing monitoring.
 The respondent profile remained broadly consistent with previous years, with an increase in the proportion identifying as people with lived experience of mental health and/or substance use issues.

 Continuing the positive trend of previous years, almost three-quarters of respondents reported the Commission is seen as a credible organisation.
 Also consistent with previous years, less than half of respondents agreed that stakeholders have sufficient opportunity to provide input into our work or that the full range of stakeholders is being engaged.
 However, most respondents were positive about our performance against key functions.

-At the system-level, two-thirds of respondents agreed that overall, there is positive reform underway towards a more integrated, evidence-based, recovery-oriented mental health and substance misuse system.
+At the system-level, two-thirds of respondents agreed overall, there is positive reform underway towards a more integrated, evidence-based, recovery-oriented mental health and substance misuse system.
 Most respondents continued to view us as an important driver of reform of the mental health, drug and alcohol system in Queensland.

 2016 Stakeholder survey